 7) Bring a small toy to keep baby’s hands busy during diaper changes.

 Airplane bathrooms aren’t known to be the cleanest places in the world.
 In order to prevent your baby from touching every surface he or she comes into contact with, it is a good idea to have something to keep little hands busy (especially for older babies and toddlers).
 Make sure this toy or distraction is fully cleanable in case it gets dropped.
 Better yet – have something disposable.

-It is good form to travel with diaper disposal bags (Ziplocs again work well, as do special diaper disposal sacks) to be courteous to your fellow passengers.
+It is good form to travel with plastic bags to wrap diapers up first before disposal.
+Ziplocs again work well, as do special diaper disposal bags.
 If you forget or run out, ask the flight attendant.
 Flight attendants are usually happy to provide you with a plastic trash bag from their supply.

 Share your other airplane diaper changing tips in the comments.
 Have you had any airplane diaper changing horror stories or successes to report?